 "Most asphalt production facilities were built before 'urban sprawl,' and without thought of commercial or residential neighbors," says Timcik.
 "But like so many others, the asphalt industry's desire to be a good neighbor – and an interest in odor control additives – led OMI Industries to develop liquid additives for asphalt production."

-“The loading and unloading of asphalt can be an odorous process,” he continues.
-“Even the transportation of asphalt can be a problem with the trucks going through towns.
-As little as 0.5 gallons of Ecosorb additive in a 25-ton load of bitumen can eliminate nuisance odors associated with transportation and handling of asphalt.”
+"The loading and unloading of asphalt can be an odorous process," he continues.
+"Even the transportation of asphalt can be a problem with the trucks going through towns.
+In a 25-ton load of bitumen, as little as 0.5 gallons of Ecosorb additive can eliminate nuisance odors associated with transportation and handling of asphalt."

 Smelling the benefits